Consensys/doc.teku/docs/Tutorials/Configure-External-Signer-TLS.md

     validators on the testnet.
 - [Teku Installed](../HowTo/Get-Started/Installation-Options/Install-Binaries.md).
 - [Java `keytool`](https://docs.oracle.com/en/java/javase/12/tools/keytool.html).
-- A running Ethereum 1.0 node such as [Hyperledger Besu], or cloud-based service such as [Infura] synced to the Goerli testnet.
+- A running execution layer node such as [Hyperledger Besu], or cloud-based service such as [Infura] synced to the Goerli testnet.

 This tutorial connects to an ETH2 testnet, and uses [Infura] to access the